 But, if this is something that your kid/s want to do, they have the personality for it, and they love talking in front of the camera, it’s definitely worth a try.
 Monetizing a YouTube channel can be very lucrative.
-Think of Ryan of Ryan’s World, who makes $22 million for reviewing toys online.
+Think of Ryan of Ryan’s World, who makes a whopping $22 million for reviewing toys online!

 2. Creating and selling crafts

 Looking for creative ways to make money as a kid?
 Kids who love making crafts could very well turn this passion into income.

 Thankfully, with the Internet, selling crafts has become easier than ever, thanks to platforms like Etsy and Facebook marketplace.
 Your kids can also create a website or blog for their craft business (it only costs $2.75/ month here) to showcase their products and market them.